Bill13579/beltout/README.md

 # Closing

 This ain't the closing, you kidding!??
 I'm so incredibly excited to finally get this out I'm going to be around for days weeks months hearing people experience the joy of getting to suddenly play around with a infinite amount of new timbres from the one they had up, and hearing their performances.
+I know I felt that way...

 Yes, I'm sure that a new model will come soon to displace all this, but, speaking of which...